LeonSering/leonsering/content/_index.md

           date_end: ''
           description: |2-
               Institute for Operations Research, Department of Mathematics:
-              * Leading scientific collaboration with Swiss Post and Swiss Federal Railways SBB.
+              * leading scientific collaboration with Swiss Post and Swiss Federal Railways SBB
-              * Design and implementation of fast clustering algorithm.
+              * design and implementation of a fast clustering algorithm
-              * Research in operations research, efficient algorithms, meta-heuristics, and parallelism.
+              * research in efficient algorithms, meta-heuristics, parallelism, and operations research

         - title: Research Associate in Discrete Mathematics
           company: Technical University of Berlin